brick-at-heart/.github/profile/README.md

 # Software

-## Community
+## Communities
-Community is a software as a service offering for the administration of AFOL communities.
+Communities is a software as a service offering for the administration of AFOL communities.

+## Brick-A-Bracket
+Brick-A-Bracket is competition organizer software for plastic brick enthusiasts.

 ## Other
 Brick@Heart is open to hosting other software projects.